AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 ## Software  incompatibilities

-Wndows built-in SRP cannot work with AppLocker (introduced via GPO or MDM WMI Bridge).
+Windows built-in SRP cannot work with AppLocker (introduced via GPO or MDM WMI Bridge).
 In such a case, SimpleWindowsHardening shows an alert.
 Furthermore, the options related to SRP are Switched OFF and removed from the Settings.

 From the year 2022, AppLocker (GPO) policies can work on Windows 10/11 Home and Pro.
 AppLocker is activated by default on Windows 11